-In Galilee we will discover the north of the country where we will visit the modern city of Tiberias by the lake, built by King Herod Antipas in the image of Caesar Tiberius and we will visit the ancient synagogue and the famous sulphur baths.
+In the Galilee we will discover the north of the country where we will visit the modern city of Tiberias by the lake, built by King Herod Antipas in the image of Caesar Tiberius and we will visit the ancient synagogue and the famous Sulphur baths.

 We will continue the visit towards the Mount of the Beatitudes, where there is an octagonal church on its summit built by the famous architect "Antonio Barluzzi",

 At the beginning of the 20th century, the Mount of the Beatitudes recalls the account of the Gospels which tells the famous Sermon on the Mount of Jesus to his faithful followers.

 Then we will continue to the site of Tabgha, where there is a modern basilica built on an ancient basilica dating from the Byzantine period.
 It celebrates the famous miracle of Jesus, the multiplication of bread and fish.

 We will continue north to the site of the ancient city of Capernaum, the biblical village where Jesus and some of the apostles lived during the ministry in Galilee.

 We will see one of the oldest churches in the world and the remains of the ancient synagogue.

 By the lake we can taste the local speciality of the lake, which is the fish St Pierre.

 We will head inland to the modern city of Nazareth, where in the heart of the city is the Church of the Annunciation.
 According to Christian tradition, this was the house where Mary lived and the place where the angel Gabriel appeared to her to tell her that she was pregnant with Jesus.

 We will end with a short walk in the old town of Nazareth.